andkhong/react-typescript-apollo/README.md

     i.
 Dynamic Imports = Code-Splitting/Lazy-Loading/Incremental-builds
     ii.
 Optimized Development builds for increased productivity iii.
 Optimized Production builds for increased performance on all devices
+7. Testing
+    i.
+Jest
+        a.
+Testing Framework that works well with any framework/library ii.
+Enzyme
+        a.
+Powerful shallow testing tool for React

 ## Feature Roadmap
 1. Profile